51Degrees/documentation/src/features/logging.md

 of `ILoggerFactory` which will create **logger** instances for each @pipeline and @flowelement they create. **Loggers** will also be created for all @flowdata and @elementdata that are created.

-The simplest way is to create the default Microsoft implementation available in Microsoft.Logging.Extensions:
+The simplest way is to create the default Microsoft implementation available in Microsoft.Extensions.Logging:
 ```{cs}
 ILoggerFactory loggerFactory = new LoggerFactory();
 ```